-In February 2016, the FASB issued ASU No. 2016-02 - Leases (ASC Topic 842).
+In February 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-02 - Leases (ASC Topic 842).
 The ASU improves financial reporting about leasing transactions.
 The ASU affects all companies and other organizations that lease assets such as real estate, airplanes, and manufacturing equipment.
-Consistent with current generally accepted accounting principles (GAAP), the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as a finance or operating lease.
+Consistent with current GAAP, the recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee primarily will depend on its classification as a finance or operating lease.
 However, unlike current GAAP-which requires only capital leases to be recognized on the balance sheet-the new ASU will require both types of leases to be recognized on the balance sheet.
 The ASU also will require disclosures to help investors and other financial statement users better understand the amount, timing, and uncertainty of cash flows arising from leases.
 These disclosures include qualitative and quantitative requirements, providing additional information about the amounts recorded in the financial statements.
 The ASU on leases will take effect for public companies for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2018.
 A third-party vendor solution has been selected to assist in the application of ASU 2016-02.
-The impact of the adoption of this ASU is currently being evaluated but is not expected to have a material impact on the Company's consolidated financial statements or results of operations.
+The Company will adopt this ASU using a prospective transition approach, which applies the provisions of the new guidance at the effective date without adjusting the comparative periods presented.
+The adoption of this ASU is expected to add assets and liabilities of approximately \$9-11 million to the Company's balance sheet.

-In June 2016, the FASB issued ASU No. 2016-13 - Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.
-The ASU requires measurement and recognition of expected credit losses for financial assets held.
+In June 2016, the FASB issued ASU No. 2016-13 - Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments.The ASU requires measurement and recognition of expected credit losses for financial assets held.
 Under this standard, it will be required to hold an allowance equal to the expected life-of-loan losses on the loan portfolio.
 The standard is effective for fiscal periods beginning after December 15, 2019.
-The impact of the adoption of this ASU is currently being evaluated.
+The Company expects to recognize a one-time cumulative effect adjustment to the allowance for loan losses as of the beginning of the first reporting period in which the new standard is effective, but cannot yet determine the magnitude of any such one-time adjustment or the overall impact of the new guidance on the consolidated financial statements.